Karuta-City/KC_TicketDocumentation/index.md

 <b>I can only see invalid-user as the buyer.
 What should I do?</b><br><br>
 If you see invalid-user, please DM an admin, moderator or helper and they can get the id and the username of the buyer for you!<br><br>
 <b>Crap, I accidentally pressed the ticket!
 What should I do? (applies to both sellers and buyers)</b><br><br>
 Don't worry, if you accidentally pressed the ticket react, just tell an administrator or a mod.
 They won't warn you if you tell them.
-But if you do forget you will be warned in your second offence!<br><br>
+But if you do forget twice your perms will be removed!
+(First offence warn, second offence remove perms)<br><br>

 ### Support or Contact